ilarijn/worldmapgenerator/documentation/Testing.md

 ### Performance testing

-#### NodePQ and PriorityQueue in Dijkstra's algorithm
+#### NodePQ vs PriorityQueue in Dijkstra's algorithm
-Across 100 iterations of finding all shortest paths in graphs generated from random heightmaps of size [1000][1000], the average times of NodePQ and PriorityQueue were:
+Across 100 iterations of finding all shortest paths in graphs generated from random heightmaps of size [1000][1000], the average running times of Dijkstra's algorithm using either NodePQ or PriorityQueue were:

 |               |       |
 |---------------|-------|